202218031/DM_Project_3/README.md

 # **Conclusion**:

-By using the Random Forest model , we predicted that New Zealand and South Africa will be playing the final.
-Based on the outcomes of this model, South Africa has higher chances of winning the World Cup.
+By using the Random Forest model , we predicted that New Zealand and South Africa will be playing the final match.
+Based on the outcome of our model, South Africa has higher chances of winning the World Cup.